 The Board of Directors and Audit Committee are composed entirely of Directors who are neither management nor employees of the Credit Union.
 The Board is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the financial information included in the annual report.
-The Audit Committee has the responsibility of meeting with management and external auditors to discuss the internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Audit Committee has the responsibility of meeting with management and external auditors to discuss the internal controls over the financial reporting process, auditing matters and financial reporting issues..
 The Committee is also responsible for recommending the appointment of the Credit Union's external auditors.

-auditors have full and free access to, and meet periodically and separately with, both the Committee and management to discuss their audit findings.
-General Manager
+MNP LLP is appointed by the members to audit the financial statements and report directly to them; their report follows.
+The external auditors have full and free access to, and meet periodically and separately with, both the Committee and management to discuss their audit findings.